 If you choose not to use your first name or your business’s name, you can start with a blank piece of paper and a pen, or by opening a new document on your computer.
 Write down all the keywords related to your topic.
 Consider what your show is about, and what would make sense to refer to it as.

 The best podcast names are:

-To help you choose the perfect name for your show, we’ve have a full post with more guidance on how to choose your name for your podcast.
+To help you choose the perfect name for your show, we have a full post with more guidance on how to choose your name for your podcast.

-Still lost for what to call your show?
+Still not sure what to call your show?
 Try the Instant Podcast Name Generator!

 Do you need a website for your podcast?

 It isn’t absolutely necessary to launch a website right away, but we do recommend it for a few reasons, especially if you are planning to monetize your podcast: